MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api.md

 These APIs allow you to create and manage session snapshots.
 There are additional snapshot APIs in the [session group](#sessionsnapshots).

+>For the full documentation for each snapshot API, check out [this section](?tags=Snapshots) of the API Reference help.

 |Snapshot APIs|Description|
 |----|-----------|
 |`GET /snapshots`|List all snapshots for the current user.|